wragge/closed-glams-covid19/index.md

 * 18 March 2020 – All public events postponed for the next 4-6 weeks.
 [More info...](https://mailchi.mp/b72a9c8297d4/rahs-special-newsletter-covid-19?e=bae48b8362)

+### Society of Australian Genealogists

+* 17 March 2020 – The Archives are closed for research from 17 March.
+The Library will be closed from 22 March.
+All face to face events are suspended until the end of April.
+[More info...](https://www.sag.org.au/News/8835982)

 ### State Library of NSW

 * 16 March 2020 – The Library is open, but public events have been cancelled.
 [More info...](https://www.sl.nsw.gov.au/news/important-information-covid-19)